we-make-software/tech/README.md

-Would you like me to make it sound a bit more technical or keep this simple style?

 **⚠️ WARNING ⚠️**: You just upgraded your knowledge a lot!
 Handle it wisely. problem its i can provide a link but micrsoft change link all the time..